kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/eva/doc.md

 ### View by callstacks

-By default, the table shows the set of all possible values for all possible execution reaching the given program point.
+By default, the table shows the set of all possible values for all possible executions reaching the given program point.

 In the component titlebar, the button [icon-items.list] enables the view by
 callstack: the table shows one row per callstack for which the selected program point has been reached by the analysis.
-Clicking on the number in the leftmost coloum displays the row callstack at the bottom of the component, as a list of call sites, going back to the _main_ function.
+Clicking on the number in the leftmost columm displays the row callstack at the bottom of the component, as a list of call sites, going back to the _main_ function.
 A click on a call site selects it in the **AST** component.